pixano/pixano/docker/README.md

 - Open Docker Desktop.

 Note: If you have already run a Pixano image, you can run the Pixano Container again from "Containers" tab.
+See [Container Run](#container-run).

 For the first run, or if you want to change some settings:
  - go to "Images" tab.